mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 To give an example, most practitioners would agree that monitoring your machine learning models in production is a crucial part of maintaining a robust, performant architecture.
 However when you get around to picking a provider I can name 6 different options without even trying: Fiddler, Arize, Evidently, Whylabs, Gantry, Arthur, etc. And we haven't even mentioned the pure data monitoring tools.

 Don't get me wrong: it's nice to have options.
 But are these monitoring tools really *so* differentiated that we need 6+ of them?
+And even when you select a monitoring tool, you still have to know what metrics to track which is often highly context-dependent.

-Is the market for monitoring really *so* big that these are all billion dollar companies?
+This further begs the question, is the market for monitoring really *so* big that these are all billion dollar companies?

 At least with monitoring, there's generally agreement about what exact part of the machine learning life cycle these companies are trying to own.
 Other parts of the stack are not as crisply understood and accepted.